 Parents as Teachers

-A FREE program, available to residents of the Bristol Warren Regional School District who have children aged from birth to three years.
+A FREE program, available to residents of the Bristol Warren Regional School District who have children ranging in age from infant to pre-k (0-5).
 Our goals are to improve caregiver knowledge of child development, develop parenting capabilities, and promote school readiness.
 The program uses a national scientifically valid and evidence-based early childhood curriculum.

 Parents as Teachers Children: